Abraham Lincoln, 19 Du 1863

 Seyth bledhen ha peswar ugans alebma, y whrug agan tasow denethy wàr an brâstir-ma nacyon nowyth, concêvys i’n Lyberta, ha sacrys dhe’n tybyans pùb den oll dhe vos formys kehaval.

 Saw, in styr moy efan, ny yllyn ny sacra – ny yllyn ny sona – ny yllyn ny consecrâtya – an tireth-ma.
-An dus colodnek, bew ha marow, myns a strîvyas obma, an re-ma re’n consecrâtyas, dres hag a-ugh agan gallos gwadn addya bò lehe.
+An dus colodnek, bew ha marow, myns a strîvyas obma, an re-ma re’n consecrâtyas, dres ha a-ugh agan gallos gwadn addya bò lehe.
 Scant ny vëdh an bÿs ow merkya, nag ow perthy pell in cov, an pëth a leveryn ny obma, saw nefra ny yll ev ankevy an pëth obma a wrussons ynsy.
-Y coodh dhyn ny kyns, an dus a vew, dhyn ny y coodh bos sacrys obma dhe’n whel avauncys ahës, heb collenwel kyn fe, gans seul a wrug batalyas obma maga fryntyn.
-Y coodh dhyn ny kyns, dhyn ny y coodh bos obma sacrys dhe’n ober brâs usy ow cortos genen – rag may whrellen ny kemeres, dhyworth an dus varow enorys-ma, devôcyon moghhës dhe’n ken may rosons y an dewetha musur leun a dhevôcyon dhodho – rag may fednyn ny obma ervira, uhel agan brës, na veu an re-ma marow yn euver – rag may caffa an nacyon-ma, in dadn Dhuw, genesygeth nowyth a franchys – ha rag nag ella governans a’n bobel, gans an bobel, dhe les an bobel, nag ella hebma dhe goll dhywar an bÿs.
+Y coodh dhyn ny kyns, an dus a vew, dhyn ny y coodh bos sacrys obma dhe’n whel avauncys ahës, heb colenwel kyn fe, gans seul a wrug batalyas obma maga fryntyn.
+Y coodh dhyn ny kyns, dhyn ny y coodh bos obma sacrys dhe’n ober brâs usy ow cortos genen – rag may whrellen ny kemeres, dhyworth an dus varow onorys-ma, devôcyon moghhës dhe’n ken may rosons y an dewetha musur leun a dhevôcyon dhodho – rag may fednyn ny obma ervira, uhel agan brës, na veu an re-ma marow yn euver – rag may caffa an nacyon-ma, in dadn Dhuw, genesygeth nowyth a franchys – ha rag nag ella governans a’n bobel, gans an bobel, dhe les an bobel, nag ella hebma dhe goll dhywar an bÿs.

 The English original for reference: